How to Stop Enabling an Addicted Loved One

 Why do we become enablers?

-There are a few reasons that Candace Platter, Addictions Therapist discusses which could be reasons why we are enabling addicts.
+A few reasons that Candace Platter, Addictions Therapist, discusses could be why we are enabling addicts.

 1. Are you feeling guilty?